 It’s not clear why Garner specifically mentioned being “at the back” of the parking lot, but it is clear, based on the scale in the lower right of that satellite photo, that no part of the parking lot is more than 100 feet from some part of the building.
 Even the furthest point at the back of the lot (near the top of the picture) is just over 100 feet from this entryway:

 The only thing I can figure is that Garner referenced being “at the back” of that lot so that his story would sound like he was in a situation where no one was around who could help.
 You know…other than the three other people he claimed were with him, but who did nothing and weren’t referenced on the police report.

-So…yeah.
+So, yeah.
 There are a lot of questions surrounding Garner’s story, and I reached out to him for information about the incident.
 At the very least, I wanted to see if he would tell me where and when it happened, and maybe answer a couple of the other questions I have.
-He received the email, and he opened it three times as of this writing–once around 7pm on an iPhone near Hamburg, AR, and twice today around 9am on an iPad, also near Hamburg–but he has not responded.
+Unfortunately, he has not responded to my emailed questions.